 One lady "disappeared" and was taken home suddenly with an drunk induced asthma attack, the golf gang kept up the pace even with gentle reminders from partners to drink some water now and then.

-I heard someone say, "I love drunk [name]!"
+I heard someone say, "I love drunk [friend's name]!"
 I used to hear people say that about me.
 I was amusing and obnoxious when drunk.
 I had egos that got drunk themselves.
 I usually took it as a compliment, felt popular.
 I wondered if this praise fueled this guy's drunken ego too.

 If I was drinking, and the more drunk came in, I would have hung out with them and done my best to join their level of fun as quickly as possible.
 I would have been oblivious to the conversations of amusement and concerns.
 I never considered that others would watch and assess my intoxication through my walk, face color, eye shape, slurs and topics of conversations.
 I wouldn't realize there was a population that did not find drunk me fun to be around.
 I always thought everyone was as drunk as me.
-When drunk my world was what was right in front of me, the rest of it melted away.
-I would have stayed until I was the last one there, slept like shit, been hungover all day, cancel the desert hike and ordered pizza.
+When drunk my world was what was right in front of me, the rest of it faded away.
+I would have stayed until I was the last one there, slept like shit, been hungover all the next day, cancel the desert hike and ordered pizza.

 Another thing I noticed was that the drunks didn't notice that I wasn't drinking.
 I bet they assumed I was as drunk as them.
 I know that was an assumption while I was drinking, and the next day it was a hope: for forgiveness or forgetfulness of whatever I might have said or done the night before.
 How often did I make a fool of myself around sober people when I didn't know they were around?
 I cringe thinking about it.